r4victor/tenthousandmeters/content/blog/python_bts_02.md

 <img src="{static}/blog/python_bts_02/diagram2.png" alt="diagram1" style="zoom:50%; display: block; margin: 0 auto;" />

-The picture above represent a classic model of a compiler.
+The picture above represents a model of a classic compiler.
 Now compare it to the architecture of the CPython compiler in the picture below.

 <img src="{static}/blog/python_bts_02/diagram3.png" alt="diagram1" style="zoom:50%; display: block; margin: 0 auto;" />

-Looks similar, isnt't it?
+Looks similar, isn't it?
 The point here is that the structure of the CPython compiler should be familiar to anyone who studied compilers before.
 If you didn't, a famous [Dragon Book](https://en.wikipedia.org/wiki/Compilers:_Principles,_Techniques,_and_Tools) is an excellent introduction to the theory of compiler construction.
 It's long, but you'll benefit even by reading only the first few chapters.

 The comparison we've made requires several comments.
 First, since version 3.9, CPython uses a new parser by default that outputs an AST (Abstract Syntax Tree) straight away without an intermediate step of building a parse tree.
 Thus, the model of the CPython compiler is simplified even further.
 Second, some of the presented phases of the CPython compiler do so little compared to their counterparts of the static compilers that some may say that the CPython compiler is no more than a frontend.
 We won't take this view of the hardcore compiler writers.

 ### Overview of the compiler's architecture

-The diagrams are nice, but they hide many details and can be misleanding, so let's spend some time discussing the overall design of the CPython compiler.
+The diagrams are nice, but they hide many details and can be misleading, so let's spend some time discussing the overall design of the CPython compiler.

 The two major components of the CPython compiler are:

 1. the frontend; and
 2. the backend.

 The frontend takes a Python code and produces an AST.
 The backend takes an AST and produces a code object.
-Throughout CPython's source code the terms parser and compiler are used for the frontend and the backend respectively.
+Throughout the CPython source code the terms parser and compiler are used for the frontend and the backend respectively.
 This is yet another meaning of the word compiler.
 It was probably better to call it something like a code object generator, but we'll stick with the compiler since it doesn't seem to cause much trouble.

-The job of the parser is to check whether an input is a syntactically correct Python code.
+The job of the parser is to check whether the input is a syntactically correct Python code.
 If it's not, then the parser reports an error like the following:

 ```python
 x = y = = 12